melaniehuang/creative-coding-studio/course-material/week-03.md

 But let's say we're a little more ambitious and we want to make a big spikey explosion type shape?!
 Let's draw our own shapes!

-The first thing we need to do is type beginShape(); and endShape(); - This tells Processing "Hey Processing, the next few vertices that I specify, will be vertexes for my shape.
+The first thing we need to do is type beginShape(); and endShape(); - This tells Processing "Hey Processing, the next few vertices that I specify, will be vertices for my shape.

 ```processing
 void setup(){